Relax, there are many ways to do it

 Most files that you download from the Internet usually come in an archived format and have one of the formats used for archived and compressed files.
 Opening these ZIP, RAR, TAR, and BIN files on a Mac may seem impossible on the first try as your machine is just not compatible with these formats by default.

 Trying to open these incompatible file formats will only throw errors on your screen letting you know the file you’re trying to open can’t be opened.
-Since these file formats are some of the popular ones and you likely come across them every now and then, you’ll want to do something to make your Mac compatible with these formats.
+Since these file formats are some of the popular ones and you likely come across them now and then, you’ll want to do something to make your Mac compatible with these formats.

 Luckily, there are multiple ways to add support for the aforementioned file formats to your Mac.